-After success on the Moscow stage the Russian actress Yulia Yudina moved to California to start her career in Hollywood.
-She already managed to act the feature film, series and also took classes in several American actor’s schools.
+After success on the Moscow stage the Russian actress Yulia Yudina decided to keep on her career in movies.
 This young actress has already finished three universities, got her diplomas of the The Mikhail Shchepkin Higher Theatre School in Moscow and the New York Film Academy, she was in a bunch of performances and several movies in Russia which became reliable basis for a new round in career of the actress.

-In an exclusive interview to CutInsight magazine Yulia Yudina told about how better to start working if you are fresher in Hollywood, what the main differences between Russian and American actor’s schools and also how important to try yourself in the very different positions in film industry.
+In an exclusive interview to CutInsight magazine Yulia Yudina told about how better to start acting career, what the main differences between Russian and American actor’s schools and also how important to try yourself in the very different positions in film industry.

 What a role you had in Kirill Serebrennikov’s performance Machine Müller in Gogol center in Moscow?